LCD Video Wall News

 Many video wall issues come from using consumer TVs that are not designed for:

-Qtenboard video wall displays are designed specifically for commercial and professional environments, ensuring stable performance and visual consistency.
+Qtenboard video wall display panels are designed specifically for commercial and professional environments, ensuring stable performance and visual consistency.

-Flexible Screen Sizes and Bezel Options from Qtenboard
+Flexible Display Panel Sizes and Bezel Options from Qtenboard

 Different video wall projects have different visual and structural requirements.
 Qtenboard supports a wide range of configurations to match real-world needs.